AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 ###Experiment 1
 The floc blanket serves as a filter, decreasing the effluent turbidity of water flowing through the sedimentation tank.
 Therefore, a decrease in effluent turbidity is directly correlated to the presence of a floc blanket.

-It was believed that the floc blanket eventually degrades as a result of the coagulant adhering to the walls of the tubing.
-Thus, it was hypothesized that increasing the concentration of the coagulant would compensate for the amount of coagulant  sticking to the tubing's walls, resulting in a sustainable floc blanket and a consistently low effluent turbidity.
+Prior to experimentation, the Spring 2018 HRS Team hypothesized that the floc blanket degrades as a result of the coagulant adhering to the walls of the flocculator tubing.
+Thus, it was predicted that increasing the concentration of the coagulant would compensate for the amount of coagulant  sticking to the tubing's walls, resulting in a sustainable floc blanket and a consistently low effluent turbidity.
 The hypothesis was tested by varying the coagulant dose with respect to time over a period of 24 hours.

 Increasing the PAC dose led to a lower effluent turbidity, but only until a dose of 4.2 mg/L was reached.
 This can be seen in figure 5.
 Floc blanket decay can be correlated to changes in effluent turbidity readings.
 Once the minimum effluent turbidity is reached the only changes occurring in the sedimentation tank will be the density of the floc blanket.
 Since particles are only removed in the sedimentation tank, changes to removal must be a function of changes to the floc blanket.
 Thus, the increase in effluent turbidity that began approximately 5 hours after experiment began indicated that all coagulant doses still resulted in floc blanket decay and the hypothesis was not supported by the data.